logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

             }

             return block.view >= curView
-                AND extends(block, block.aggQC.high_qc.block)
+            # we ensure by construction this extends the block in
-            # Q: is block.aggQc.high_qc.block the same as block.parent()?
+            # high_qc since that is by definition the parent of this block
-            # This would suggest this check is redundant
         }
     }